weimeilin79/rpg-rag/instructions/module-one/02-genai_lambda.md

 llm = BedrockLLM(client=boto3_bedrock, model_id="meta.llama2-13b-chat-v1", region_name='us-east-1')

 def prepare_prompt():
-    prompt_template = """You must provide an answer in under 5 sentences."
-                    "context": "You are a hero who lives in the fantasy world, you just defeated a monster, has been asked a question.sound more upbeat tone ."
+    prompt_template = """You are a hero who lives in a fantasy world.
+You have just defeated a monster and are in high spirits.
+Please answer the following question in under 5 sentences and in an upbeat tone:."
-        user: {input_query}
+        Question: {input_query}
         """

     PROMPT = PromptTemplate(input_variables=["input_query"], template=prompt_template)